bmd-lab/academic-kickstart/content/en/featured/article/index.md

   focal_point = ""
 +++

-In this paper, we present the results of a large-scale, high-throughput computational search for electrides among all known inorganic materials.
-Analyzing a database of density functional theory results on more than 60,000 compounds, we identify 65 new electride candidates and recover 4 already known.
-We report on all these candidates and discuss the structural and chemical factors leading to electride formation.
-Among these candidates, our work identifies the first partially filled 3d transition-metal-containing electrides Ba<sub>3</sub>CrN<sub>3</sub> and Sr<sub>3</sub>CrN<sub>3</sub>, an unexpected finding that contravenes conventional chemistry.
+In this paper, we data-mine more than 168,000 crystallographic reports to find an optimal allocation of charges for each element.
+In doing so, we uncover discrepancies between textbook chemistry and reported charge states observed in materials.
+We go on to show how the oxidation states we recommend can significantly facilitate materials discovery and the heuristic design of novel inorganic compounds.